himendersharma0712/LetUsCExercises/README.md

 This repository contains solutions to specific problems in the book "Let Us C".
-These solutions may help beginners to understand these problems and learn from them.
+These solutions may help beginners to understand these problems and learn from them.It also contains the basics of data structures and algorithms.